-by RuthLivingstone about 5 years ago
+by RuthLivingstone over 5 years ago

 The sky was blue, the grass was green and the little clouds were as fluffy as the picture in a child's reading book.
 All was well with the world.
 And on her swing, she could see above the park, above the neat hedges and the flowering bushes.
 She could, as she swung higher still, see over the row of terraced houses and into the street beyond.
 Over the flowering cherry trees and the neat gardens with their blossoming plants, over the heads of the middle class and middle aged gardeners and housewives and shoppers and busy bodies of the suburban street.